Medicare announces plan to recoup billions from drug companies

 President Joe Biden touted the effort underway earlier this week in his State of the Union address.
 "We're taking on powerful interests to bring your health care costs down so you can sleep better at night," he said.

 Spending on drugs in Medicare, which covers 64 million seniors and people with disabilities, nearly tripled from about $85 billion in 2009 to $240 billion in 2020.
-Most beneficiaries spend an average of $2,700 out of pocket on retail drugs a year.
+Medicare spends an average of $2,700 per beneficiary on retail drugs each year.

 A team of roughly two dozen analysts, economists and other technical experts within the Centers for Medicare & Medicaid Services is now knee-deep in the painstaking process of translating the administration's lofty law into ironclad policy.